timluh98/FS-Webapp/docs/value-proposition.md

 **PartWatch** is a B2C web application designed to streamline the automotive parts purchasing process for both customers and suppliers.
 Through a user-friendly platform, **PartWatch** connects suppliers, who can list their automotive parts along with details such as pricing, availability and delivery times, with customers who need these parts.
 The application provides an easy-to-use catalogue for customers to browse and buy, with access to detailed product information upon login.
 For suppliers, it provides a simple interface to upload and manage their listings, making it easier to reach potential buyers without the traditional marketing overheads.

+- **Full Cart System**: Allows users to add, remove, and finalize purchases in a unified interface, streamlining the checkout process.

+- **Profile Management**: Users can customize and secure their accounts, updating personal details and changing passwords safely.

+- **Advanced Search & Filter**: Ensure customers can quickly find parts by manufacturer or price, improving discoverability.

 ## Target user

 The application is aimed at two primary user groups: